 Using this VPN really couldn't be any easier.
 Clicking a big button connects you to the best server for your location, and you can start browsing right away.
 Click the button again to disconnect.
 Who needs a manual?

 You can switch to another location in a couple of clicks.
-US and UK servers aren't included with the free plan, but you do get access to Canada, the Czech Republic, France, Germany, India, Netherlands, Russian Federation, Spain, Sweden and Turkey.
+US and UK servers aren't included with the free plan, but you do get access to Canada, Germany, India, Netherlands, Russian Federation and Singapore.

 The free version gives you 750MB of data per day, but performance is variable.
 We got up to 30Mbps at best, but usually it was a lot less, with most sites taking noticeably longer to load.

 Still, Hotspot Shield's registration-free simplicity and range of locations is appealing, and overall it's well worth a try.
 If you'd like to upgrade, Hotspot Shield's Elite plan drops the ads, gets you more locations, coverage for multiple devices, unlimited data and cloud-based malware protection.
 Prices start at $6 (£4.50) a month (billed annually), and at the time of writing you can get lifetime usage for $120 (£89.50).
 The latter could work out to be a great deal in the end.